cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 **Building Errors during `scaffold`**

-If you work with Go 1.18, you may need to install following:
+If you work with Go 1.18, you may need to install the following:

 * go install github.com/grpc-ecosystem/grpc-gateway/protoc-gen-grpc-gateway@latest
 * go install github.com/grpc-ecosystem/grpc-gateway/protoc-gen-swagger@latest